reproducibility-challenge/reproducibility-challenge.github.io/content/_index.md

 accepted authors soon with the next steps.
 We will also announce the best paper awards and share details on the logistics of NeurIPS poster session in the coming weeks.

+**Update, Sept 13th, 2024**: A couple of papers received acceptance status post our final date of MLRC 2023 acceptance.
+We have now incorporated them too in the final list.

 ## An update on decisions